Shagasresthaa/Weather-Monitoring-System/README.md

 # Weather-Monitoring-System
-A simple weather monitoring system using arduino, raspberry pi and an online database hosting platform
+A simple weather monitoring system using arduino, raspberry pi,Mobile application and a Python Flask based REST API

 Mobile Login Authentication system uses Firebase.

+Working on an SMD version of the node.
+Components for this will be marked with "*".

+ATMEGA2560 16 AU will be used for this version due to more SRAM and program memory bypassing the memory restrictions due to an Arduino Nano running ATMEGA328P AU.

+The bootloader burner to be used for this is also included in project including schematics, gerber files.

+Arduino bootloader will be used for this ATMEGA2560.

 # This is project is work in progress
 All the work is licensed under MIT License which can be found in the project

-This is a simple weather monitoring project for monitoring temperature, preasure and humidity using arduino nano nodes and a raspbery pi to upload the data to a online database later retreived to a mobile application for remote monitoring
+This is a simple weather monitoring project for monitoring temperature, preasure and humidity using arduino nano nodes and a raspbery pi to upload the data to a custom REST API from which data can be retreived to a mobile application for remote monitoring

 ## Arduino Libraries Used